 “Our church is very young demographically,” says Greenway.
 “For us, media is THE WAY we reach the generation that is coming to our church.
 We have so many young families and college students so flooded with information that they only stop to take notice when something catches their eye.
 Therefore, we need communication that is very intentional and strong to be able to cut through all the noise!”

-Next, in an effort to improve engagement, Harris Creek plans on using their $2000 Juicys grant to improve their video production quality.
+Next, in an effort to improve engagement, Harris Creek plans to improve their video production quality.
 The church knows it falls in line with a key priority of telling stories of life transformation.